Woodbois

 0 - The company reports zero work-related fatalities in 2022.

-This indicator is disabled as the company reports that it does not source wood/wood fibre from smallholders.
+This indicator is disabled as the company reports that it does not have smallholder suppliers.

 The company has a due diligence process inspired by EUTR/FLEGT which includes a checklist of documents required for screening to assess all its suppliers' on compliance with the company's policy and legal requirements.

 The company reports that it only sources forest products from partners that have succeeded in passing due diligence processes for legal and responsible forest product sourcing and that suppliers are assessed regularly.
-However, it also has a target for all suppliers to be compliant with sourcing policies by 2030 - this implies not all suppliers are currently compliant with requirements and the number of suppliers assessed/and or engaged on compliance has not been reported.
+However, the company does not report the actual number of suppliers assessed in the reporting year to verify the implementation of the information provided.

 171. Suspension or exclusion criteria for suppliers?